 The Committee on Sustainability accepts Green Fee proposals every spring and fall semester.

-Completed proposals with a cover sheet should be submitted as a SINGLE PDF document to [[sustain]]
+Completed proposals with a cover sheet should be submitted as a SINGLE PDF document via the link above.
+If you did not complete a pre-proposal, please send your proposal to Procurement to ensure compliance with university purchasing policies.

 Considerations When Writing a Proposal